Soest (Netherlands) railway station

 Soest is a railway station located in Soest, Netherlands.
+It is the second-least used railway station in the Netherlands after Eijsden railway station.
 The station was opened on 27 June 1898 on the single track Den Dolder–Baarn railway.
 It is the only station with two platforms on the line.

 Train services

 The following train services call at Soest:

 Bus services

 There is no bus service at this station.
 The nearest bus stop is in Soestdijk.